Does Stevia Break a Fast? (Plus, Other Sweeteners)

 Various medical reviews seem to show that stevia (along with monk fruit) improves your glycemic control and insulin sensitivity.
 Although the results of these different studies are not entirely conclusive, it’s safe to assume that stevia, by nature of its properties, doesn’t inhibit ketosis.

 In terms of its effect on digestion, various studies have shown that stevia does not seem to be absorbed by your GI tract.
 Instead, it moves through the GI tract and into the colon, where it is broken down by bacteria.
 That means that stevia does not stimulate your gut and is a sweetener you can use to allow your gut to rest (if that’s the reason for your fast).

 If you’re fasting for longevity, stevia is a great option because it has zero calories and no protein, so it has no impact on autophagy.

-In summary, pure stevia does not break your fast if you’re fasting any of the most common reasons (including metabolic health/weight loss, gut rest, and longevity).
+So, does stevia alone break a fast?
+No, stevia does not break your fast if you’re fasting for any of the most common reasons (including metabolic health/weight loss, gut rest, and longevity).